aranm/DynamicDns/README.md

 # Free Dynamic DNS Service

-If you don't have a pay for a fixed IP Address and want to know your IP address so you can connect to your home computer there are a few services that you can pay for that run in the background.
+If you don't pay for a fixed IP Address and want to know your IP address so you can connect to your home computer there are a few services that you can pay to work around this.
 These run on your home PC and periodically check your IP address and update a domain name registry so that even though your IP address changes the domain name changes the IP address it is pointing to.
 Domain names have a TTL (Time to Live) value, so the services set this value to its minimum value and every time your home IP address changes they update the domain name to point to the new IP address.

 I was paying for a service like this so I could connect to my home computer via remote desktop as the service was cheaper than getting a fixed IP address from my ISP.
 Lately the service expired and instead of paying the renewal fee I wrote this little bit of software so that I could avoid the fees.